pghalliday/currency-market/README.md

   offerAmount: new Amount('3000')
 }));

-// cancel an order (this will match because 250 BTC was already traded on this order) market.cancel({
+// cancel an order
+market.cancel({
   id: '100010',
   timestamp: '1366758232',
+  // The Order instance must exactly match the current state
+  // of the order being cancelled.
+This example will match
+  // because 250 BTC was already traded on this order.
+This is
+  // another instance where the transaction ID is used as a key
   order: new Order({
     id: '100006',
     timestamp: '1366758228',